eriknovak/LM-EMD/README.md

-# BERT EMD
+# LM-EMD
-The repository containing the experiment files for the explainable document ranking model using multilingual BERT and Regularized Earth Movers Distance.
+The repository containing the experiment files for the explainable cross-lingual document ranking model using multilingual BERT and Regularized Earth Movers Distance.

 ## Requirements
 Before starting the project make sure these requirements are available: